info201-au2018/a6-server-madross15/README.md

    are
    there but the values are missing.
 There are also some missing values on land.

+3. The main data files are encrypted.
+These can easily be decrypted by something like `decryptedData <- decrypt::decryptData(encryptedData)`.  _decrypt_ is a dedicated library that is already installed on the server.

 1. In order to facilitate testing, I have included a small test file `temp_prec_tiny.csv.bz2` in the same folder.
 You may copy that file to your computer and use it for developing/testing the code.
+This data is not encrypted.

    *Pro tip:* Be sure to be on your local machine and **NOT** the server when pulling files off the server.
    Think about the path that would be required on the server to access the file.